 Online Test Taking for Today’s Students

-I have taken taking exams throughout my stay at the University of Central Florida in allocated classrooms across our vast campus due to large volumes of students taking the same exam at the same time.
-For example, in a typical Physics class, there are at least 300 students and it would be impractical to attempt to test that many students in one room without chaos or the threat of major cheating.
+Online test-taking can solve many issues.
+As a fourth-year student at the University of Florida, I have experienced taking exams throughout the semester in allocated classrooms across the university due to large volumes of students taking the same exam at the same time.
+For example, in a typical Physics class at UF, there are at least 300 students and it would be impractical to attempt to test that many students in one room without chaos or the threat of major cheating.
 Thus, several smaller classrooms must be reserved to spread out all 300 students to take the exam.

-However, this can also be a long and tedious process, and classrooms are not always available.
+However, this can also be a long and tedious process, and classrooms are not always available because they are already in use.
 To avoid this situation, many teachers opt to use a testing service called ProctorU.
 ProctorU is a live online proctoring service for students to take exams on their computer.
-Proctors, hired by ProctorU, use a specific process to replicate the face-to-face proctoring experience through the internet.
+Proctors hired by ProctorU use a specific process to replicate the face-to-face proctoring experience through the internet.
 Through this process, proctors can see the student, see what they are doing on their computer screen, and monitor their testing environment.
 Adhering to high accreditation standards within the industry, ProctorU is used among colleges throughout the country.

 Students who use ProctorU have commented, saying it is a fairly easy program to use and have never had any issues; some, however, have noted that it can be a bit awkward at first and problems can arise.
 For example, one student’s microphone on their laptop did not work, so they used the chat box available to the student and proctor.
 Another student noted: “I haven’t had any difficulties with ProctorU, and I always make sure to have it open and sit down about 20-30 minutes before the exam, so I can make sure everything is working and my area is clear of any study material.”